PandasThumb/pandasthumb.github.io/_posts/2021/2021-01-30-ID-experts-think-trees-cannot-be-reconstructed.md

 <p>
 <strong> Uncommon Descent chimes in </strong>
 <p>
-The website Uncommon Descent, which is a cheering section for the Discovery Institute, of course cheered the DI's interpretation.
+The website Uncommon Descent, which is a cheering section for the Discovery Institute, of course cheered the DI's interpretation (in a post <a href="https://uncommondescent.com/intelligent-design/darwinian-time-trees-dont-really-work/">here</a>).
 The UD post is signed by their commentator News, who is identified by UD as being Denyse O'Leary.
 She is paid to generate posts for discussion there.
 O'Leary, a skilled specialist in invective, has some oft-repeated themes:
 <ul>
 <li> Science is mostly wrong, and so cannot be trusted, as demonstrated by publication scandals, failures of the